OpusCapita/service-template/README.md

 ### Adding to GitHub

-If all the above test commands succeeded, add your code to GitHub.
-After that, you can configure the build server for automated building and testing.
+If all the above test commands succeeded, go to [GitHub](https://github.com) and create a new repository for your service.
+Now add all your files and push them to GitHub.

 ```
 git add .